 Know the reasons, and follow the tips above to counter each of them.

-Oh, and I know I have already mentioned that this battle might result in less sleep for you at the beginning but I need to remind you to ensure your expectations are set.
+Oh, and I know I have already mentioned that this battle might result in less sleep for you initially, but I need to remind you to ensure your expectations are set.